 The first thing to decide when installing or upgrading insulation in your home is do you want to do it yourself or have an established insulation contractor come in and perform the job.
-Deciding to do it yourself may save you money, but you will have to purchase all the materials, equipment, and devote your own time doing the task (typically a multi-day project).
+Deciding to do it yourself may save you money, but you will have to purchase all the insulation, equipment, and devote your own time doing the task (typically a two-day project).
 Also, if something should happen, you’ll have to pay to fix any issues.
 Plus, a job in the attic or crawlspace isn’t how most people want to spend their free time.

 So with the potential savings, why wouldn’t you just install insulation yourself?